deciduously/deciduously-com-sunfish/content/blog/dev_to_scrape_rust/post.md

 ---
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/qy9lgsrochopihygaxt0.png
-edited: 2018-11-15T12:00:00.000Z
+date: 2018-11-15T12:00:00.000Z
 title: Scrape your Dev.to pageviews with Rust
-published: true
 description: A quick webscraper to generate CSVs from your pageviews
+tags:
+  - rust
-tags: rust, beginners
+  - beginners
 ---

 Here's a quick 'n' dirty way to dump your new-fangled post analytics to a CSV using Rust.
 You have to save the page source to `src/page.html`.
 Y'know, for graphs and stuff.
 Who doesn't like graphs?

 This ain't polished - It was my "one-hour-before-my-day-job-starts" project today.
 Snag the regex for your own real version, or improve this one and show me!

 ```rust
 extern crate chrono;